MinhPham204/TaskManager/README.md

     * Set **priorities** (low, medium, high) and **due dates** for each task.
     * Automated task status updates (e.g., "pending," "in progress," "completed").
 * **Team Collaboration:**
-    * Allows users to work together in a shared workspace.
+    * Create and manage teams with role-based access control (Admins, Users).
+    * **Secure, Time-Limited Invitations:** Invite new members via email using a secure, one-time token.
+    * Invitation links are cached in **Redis** with a 24-hour expiry to ensure security.
+    * Search and add existing users in the system directly to the team.
 * **Tracking & Reporting:**
     * Intuitive user dashboard to track overall progress.
     * Report download functionality for analysis.
 * **Additional Features:**
     * File attachments for tasks.
+    * **Redis-Powered Caching:** Utilizes Redis for caching time-sensitive data, including:
+    * **OTPs** (for registration and password resets).
+    * **Invitation Tokens** (for secure team invites).
-    * Utilizes **Redis** for caching OTPs, improving response speed and reducing load on the main database.
+    * This approach significantly improves response speed and reduces load on the main MongoDB database.

-## 🛠️ Tech Stack
+## Tech Stack

 This project is built with the modern MERN stack and other powerful technologies.